 An impressive collection in a magnificent building

 This Portrait Gallery of the Golden Age is an imposing exhibition in which 30 huge group portraits from the 17th century were collected for the first time in the Hermitage Amsterdam.
 The group portraits are from the collections of the Amsterdam Museum and the Rijksmuseum.
-Also described as the ‘brothers and sisters’ of De Nachtwacht, this Portrait Gallery makes a unique exhibition not only in the Netherlands but all over the world.
-Partly, because the artworks are rarely seen due to their size.
+Also described as the ‘brothers and sisters’ of De Nachtwacht, this Portrait Gallery makes a unique exhibition and is famous not only in the Netherlands but all over the world.
+Partly, because the artworks are rarely exhibited due to their size.